 Tension on the labour market continues to grow

-Tension on the labour market continued to grow in the first quarter of 2018.
-Due to a rising number of unfilled vacancies and a decreasing number of unemployed people, tension on the labour market is rising.
-The tension meter has been in the tight labour market quadrant for two quarters now.
-The number of jobs has risen again substantially and the number of unfilled vacancies has increased for almost five years in a row.
+Tension on the labour market continued to grow in the second quarter of 2018.
+Tension has been rising since the second quarter of 2014 The tension meter has been in the tight labour market quadrant for three quarters now.
+Labour demand has increased further.
+The number of unfilled vacancies has risen substantially and the number of jobs has increased continually for over the last four years.
 Furthermore, labour supply (the ratio unemployed labour force/labour force) has declined further.